GiedevGils/Enjin-Notification-Extension/README.md

 - Multiple open Enjin tabs logged in on the same account will mean that you will get multiple pop-ups on the same notification.
 - Notifications will not appear if you are playing something on fullscreen.
+- The popups do not appear if you are on a HTTP site.
+The site needs to be HTTPS for the extension to work.

 ## Credits
 I do want to credit [Enjin user ROJO](https://www.enjin.com/profile/rojo8399) for making [this post](https://www.enjin.com/forums/m/10826/viewthread/27087168-free-code-chrome-notifications/post/117997305#p117997305) back in May 2016.
 He gave me the base for this code, and I only altered it a little bit to transform it into a Chrome extension.